-The Company has received annual confirmations of independence from each of the existing independent non-executive Directors in accordance with Rule 3.13 of the Listing Rules.
+The Company has received annual confirmations of independence from each of the existing independent non-executive Directors in accordance with factors as set out in Rule 3.13 of the Listing Rules.
 The Company considers that all the independent non-executive Directors are independent in accordance with the Listing Rules.